nasiratt92/WDI-project-three-sinatrafans/README.md

 ### Challenges and Problems

-This project's main challenge was time management, the project required time allocation balancing between; creating and updating Trello, wireframing, MVP , coding Backend features, coding Frontend features,  styling and time spent researching coding errors/ bug fixing.
+This project's main challenge was time management, the project required time allocation balancing between; creating and updating Trello, wireframing, MVP, coding Backend features, coding Frontend features,  styling and time spent researching coding errors/ bug fixing.

--  The Itunes API caused an issue it was discovered that Itunes Api did not allow request through front end and therefore the full code had to be re written in the backend in order to render albums from Itunes web Api.
+-  The Itunes API caused an issue, as it was discovered that Itunes Api did not allow request through front end and therefore the Api call had to bee made from the backend in order to render albums from Itunes web Api.

 ---